Guillermo del Toro's unrealized projects: Meat Market: A Love Story

 Meat Market, an original screenplay by del Toro co-written with Ron Perlman, was described as "Hamlet in a meat market, by the way of Phantom of the Opera".
 Del Toro wanted Perlman to star in the lead role, but lost interest in pursuing the project when he believed he had become too old to play the part.

 Silver

 Following Cronos, in the early 1990s, del Toro began writing a film called Silver, about a Mexican luchador wrestler who discovers that all politicians are vampires.
 In 2006, he stated that he had been wanting to shoot a new film in Mexico again but that he was "stuck on page 60" of the screenplay for Silver.
-In 2014, del Toro reported his intentions to film a "small" low-budget film in black-and-white before beginning production on Pacific Rim 2, which he was attached to direct at the time.
+In 2014, del Toro voiced his intentions to film a "small" low-budget film in black-and-white before beginning production on Pacific Rim 2, which he was attached to direct at the time.
 He spoke of casting John Hurt in an undisclosed role, as well as a lesser-known actress for the female lead.
 In 2015, this project was revealed to be Silver, which he was then said to be making following Crimson Peak instead of The Shape of Water.